yuvalmGS/gigaspaces-wiki-jekyll/xap100/maven-plugin.markdown

 # Creating Processing Unit Project

-The OpenSpaces Maven plugin can create Processing Unit projects.
+The XAP Maven plugin can create Processing Unit projects.
 It generates the resources and the appropriate directory structure, making it easy to immediately start working on the Processing Units.
 Projects can be created in any directory.
 Before creating the project change to the directory where the project should be created.
 To create a Processing Unit project, use the following command-line:

 {% highlight bash %}
 mvn os:create